Jeaniel87/Asheville-Airbnb-Listings-Analysis/README.md

     - Detected outliers and applied the capping (winsorization) technique, limiting values to the 1st and 99th percentiles to minimize their impact.
     - Merged the listings and reviews datasets to create a unified dataset for analysis.
 # Key Findings

 - Price distribution.

+The average price ($169) is significantly higher than the median price ($128), indicating a right-skewed distribution.
+This suggests that while most listings are relatively affordable, a smaller number of high-priced listings, especially for premium listing are pulling the average upward.

   <img width="2538" height="1398" alt="Distribution of listings price" src="https://github.com/user-attachments/assets/60089453-b767-4ae0-854c-9fa89528c531" />